Along the Rhine in a solar and muscle powered quadricycle. Day 4, Boppard-Guntersblum

 Dan-Eric is many things, among them a strong cyclist.
 Once he biked from Sweden to Egypt, averaging 170 km a day.
 So this day was the fastest by far!
 Here we are in Mainz, enjoying some local wines.

 In Mainz we also met Wesley, who said he worked at Radhaus, a bike shop.
 As we needed some stuff, we went there after lunch and got excellent service.
 Here is Wesley with the Armadillo smile, after a test ride.

 Dan-Eric pimped his borrowed bike as a way to say thanks (the old pedals had broken bearings, that is the cause of some of the squeking sounds in the GoPro videos… :))

 There was no bell on the borrowed bike either, so Dan-Eric took care of that too.

 I think this day will be hard to top, just look at the video… Tomorrow I will do the final 80 km to Germersheim, and then this wonderful adventure will be over… I wish I could have stayed out for longer!

 Some stats for today: Sunny, some headwind.
 101 km.
 Solar panel charged 1,5 batteries, so I was obviously doing something wrong yesterday.
-1,5 batteries is at least 60 km of full assist riding in not too hilly areas, so getting close to becoming totally autonomous with electric assist touring on sunny days!
-With some optimisation of solar panel size I think we could get there… Would be so cool!
-Full electric assist up to 80 km a day, without having to charge the batteries at night.
+1,5 batteries are at least 60 km of full assist riding in not too hilly areas, so getting close to becoming totally autonomous with electric assist touring on sunny days!
+With some optimisation of solar panel size, I think we could get there… Would be so cool!
+Full electric assists up to 80 km a day, without having to charge the batteries at night.
 And 40 km on cloudy days.
-That is on full assist, if you turn the assist down a bit you of course get longer range.
+That is on full assist, if you turn the assist down a bit you, of course, get longer range.

 Some selected facts about Dan-Eric: